CSGuides/grad-school-application-guide/_admissions/howApplicationsEvaluated.md

 </table>

-Michigan also has an automatically-computed metric:
-Undergraduate GPA & Transcript, Taking Into Account Your Undergraduate Institution, Compared to Students Admitted Here In The Last 12 Years
+Michigan also has an automatically-computed metric: Undergraduate GPA & Transcript Taking Into Account Your Undergraduate Institution, Compared to Students Admitted Here In The Last 12 Years.
+The qualifiers in that metric are a good example of the nuanced considerations in these decisions.

 Faculty members can see the completed evaluations of other faculty members and may use this to determine the next steps.
 If you are a faculty member and you did not find an application compelling and you see that another faculty member also gave it low marks, you gain confidence in not pursuing that student.
 If you are a faculty member and you found an application to be great and another faculty member found it to be good, you two may decide that you will collectively recruit that student (perhaps as co-advisors, etc.).